near-ndc/voting-v1/elections/README.md

 - Only I Am Human verified accounts can vote.
 - Each account can vote at most one time.
 Votes are not revocable, and can't be changed.
-- Only an authority (set during contract initialization) can create proposals.
+- Only the authority (set during contract initialization) can create proposals.
 Each proposal specifies:

   - `typ`: must be HouseType variant
   - `start`: voting start time as UNIX time (in seconds)